Shoma Chaudhury: Biography

-Apart from her career in print and digital journalism, Shoma is a virtuoso speaker, both on television and stage, and has been invited to address many forums both in India and abroad, including America, Britain, Edinburgh, Italy, France, Spain, Australia, Morocco, Singapore and Indonesia.
-She has also interviewed the most cutting edge minds globally on politics, policy, economy, business, science, civil society, cinema, literature, sports and media.

-Shoma has also curated and hosted several large conferences at the Royal Society of Arts in London and Asia Society, as well as guest curated conferences for the YPO, EO, and the prestigious India Today group.

 Body of work

 Chaudhury has reported extensively on issues of justice, social equity, human rights, environment, the media, law, and the fight over resources.
 She built a reputation for in-depth ground reportage, incisive commentary, portraits and interviews across disciplines.
 Several of her stories, in defence of human rights workers and others falsely accused by the State, were instrumental in getting people out of jail.
-Her counter-narrative stories on Dr Binayak Sen, the Aarushi Talwar-Hemraj murder, tribal teacher Soni Sori’s imprisonment and others won many accolades.

 Algebra conversations

 Algebra – the Arts and Ideas Club was started by Chaudhury in September 2016.
 Since then, it has hosted myriad conversations presenting mainstream public figures in new light or highlighting counter-narratives.
 This includes grassroot social transformers, dispossessed voices whoa are often ignored by the mainstream media, including sewage workers, farmers, tribals, environmental activists and Muslims falsely accused of terror.

 Controversies

 In 2013, Shoma resigned from Tehelka following a controversy surrounding her handling of a sexual assault complaint by a colleague against Tehelka editor and founder, Tarun Tejpal.
 Chaudhury, who is a prominent voice on women issues, was criticised by the media and some colleagues for possibly underplaying the case at her own magazine.